 - What is the connection between infectious diseases in humans and livestock?

-The Table website hosts projects and reports previously published by the FCRN, which carried out integrative research into food systems and sustainability, as well as recent TABLE publications.
+The TABLE website hosts projects and reports previously published by the FCRN, which carried out integrative research into food systems and sustainability, as well as recent TABLE publications.

 View other publications here, including: